WAT CHAI WATTHANARAM

 The outer wall

-In the Ayutthaya period, there must have been a quite elaborate royal boat landing on the east side, as this was the main entry to the complex.
+In the Ayutthaya period, there must have been quite an elaborate royal boat landing on the east side, as this was the main entry to the complex.
 From the landing, a brick pathway led through the mid-eastern gateway into the sanctuary.
 [10]

 (Remnant of the outer wall of Wat Chai Watthanaram - January 2009)